-Model 15.1 is unchanged from the previous assessment and an alternative, Model 15.2 is the same, but has age-varying natural mortality.
+Model 15.1 is unchanged from the previous assessment and an alternative, Model 15.2, is the same except for age-varying natural mortality.

-Both models were configured with a survey catchability of 1.0 for ages 5-12, a stock recruitment steepness parameter (h) of 0.7 and recruitment variance ( $\sigma_R^2$ ) of 0.6.
-Recruitment was modeled using data from 1978-2008.
+Both models were configured with a survey catchability of 1.0 for ages 5-12, a stock recruitment steepness parameter (h) of 0.7 and recruitment variance (σ_R^2) of 0.6.
 Natural mortality for Model 15.1 was estimated using a prior with a mean of 0.2 and CV of 0.2.
 For Model 15.2 natural mortality was age-specific and fit for ages 1, 2, and 15 as deviations from the mean value fit for ages 3-14.
 For both models the aging error component of the models was configured as described by Ianelli et al. (2003) in the 2003 Bering Sea pollock stock assessment (Table 1A.16).

 Model fit criteria results are shown in Table 1A.17 and key results are presented in Table 1A.18 and Figure 1A.9, Figure 1A.10, Figure 1A.11, Figure 1A.12, Figure 1A.13, and Figure 1A.14.
-Model 15.1 and Model 15.2 can be compared directly using likelihood methods (Table 1A.17 and Table 1A.18).
+Model 15.1 and Model

+15.2 can be compared directly using likelihood methods (Table 1A.17 and Table 1A.18).
 Model 15.2 provides only marginal improvements in fit to all data components.
-Similar to previous years, the model fit to the survey index was poor for all models (Fig. 1A.11), particularly for the 1991, 1994, 2012, and 2014 survey values.
+Similar to previous years, the model fit to the survey index was poor for all models (Fig. 1A.9), particularly for the 1991, 1994, 2012, 2014, and 2016 survey values.
 This is not surprising given the high level of variance in the survey point estimates, the high intra-annual variability of the estimates, and the fact that the survey estimates are from the summer while the fishery is conducted in the winter.
+Both models fit the 2018 survey estimate well.

-The fit to the survey age composition data was good, except for the data prior to 1991 which, for sampling reasons, were given less weight than the following years (Fig. 1A.11).
-The fishery age-composition data (Fig. 1A.12) were not fit as well as the survey catch-at-age data, but the fits were still relatively good.
-Observed and model derived mean ages matched well for all models, except for the 1995 and 2014 fishery data and 1994 survey data (Fig. 1A.13).
-Fishery age data was highly variable which probably reflects the diversity in sampling locations for the fishery in different years.
-There doesn't appear to be any obvious or consistent patterns in the residuals for either the fishery or survey catch-atage fits (Fig. 1A.14) for any of the models explored.
+The fit to the survey age composition data was good for both models, except for the data prior to 1993 which, for sampling reasons, were given less weight than the following years (Fig. 1A.11).
+The fishery age-composition data (Fig. 1A.11) were not fit as well as the survey catch-at-age data, but the fits were still relatively good.
+Observed and model derived mean ages matched well for both models, except for the 1995 and 2006 fishery data and 1994 survey data (Fig. 1A.12).
+Fishery age data were highly variable which probably reflects the diversity in sampling locations for the fishery in different years.
+There doesn't appear to be any obvious or consistent patterns in the residuals for either the fishery or survey catch-at-age fits (Fig. 1A.13) for any of the models explored.